 - Make sure that

-rbdcommands work without extra parameters for ID, key, and monitors.
-All configuration must come from
+rbdcommands work without extra parameters for monitors.
+All monitor addresses must come from

 - Check status of the ceph cluster with